Alleged 450m fraud: Court orders EFCC to produce Taraba APC guber candidate

 Sylvanus Viashima, Jalingo

-The Federal High Court sitting in Jalingo on Wednesday ordered the Economic and Financial Crime Commission (EFCC) to produce the Governorship candidate of the All Progressive Congress (APC), Alh.
-Sani Danladi in court on January 15, 2019.
+The Federal High Court, sitting in Jalingo, Taraba State, on Wednesday, ordered the Economic and Financial Crime Commission (EFCC) to produce the governorship candidate of the All Progressives Congress (APC), Alhaji Sani Danladi, in court on January 15, 2019.

-Danladi, a former Acting Governor of Taraba, is facing a two-count charge of conspiracy and violation of financial regulations preferred against him and two others Sen. Joel Ikenya and Mark Useni accused of collecting the sum of N450 million from former president Jonathan to prosecute the 2015 election in the state.
+Danladi, a former acting Governor of Taraba State, is facing a two-count charge of conspiracy and violation of financial regulations preferred against him and two others Sen. Joel Ikenya and Mark Useni accused of collecting the sum of N450 million from former President Goodluck Jonathan to prosecute the 2015 election in the state.

 In an interview with journalists after the court sitting, Counsel to the 1st defendant (Sen. Joel Ikenya), Barr.
-Festus Idepefo said EFCC cannot hold his client Sen. Joel Ikenya to ransom over their failure to produce the 3rd defendant in court.
+Festus Idepefo said EFCC could not hold his client, Sen. Joel Ikenya, to ransom over their failure to produce the 3rd defendant in court.

 Citing section 123, 124, 221 of the criminal Act, counsel to the 3rd defendant Yakubu Maikasuwa Esq urged the court to compel the prosecution to bring the defendant in court, saying the court cannot assume jurisdiction over his matter, if all the accused are not brought before the court.